What is IoT?

 The possibilities with IoT are countless

-Constructing Zero-Energy Buildings and Houses is becoming a priority.
-Governments worldwide subsidize constructions with self-generated energy schemes, thus increasing investors’ interest in Green and Smart Buildings.
+Constructing Zero-Energy Houses is becoming a priority.
+Governments around the world are subsidizing constructions with self-generated energy schemes, thus increasing investor’s interest in Green and Smart Housing Development.

-With the right IoT system construction companies can prove that their residency complexes or commercial buildings meet necessary requirements, thus ensuring that they get the Energy-Neutral Label.
+With the right IoT system construction companies can prove that their residency complexes meet necessary requirements, thus ensuring that they get the Energy-Neutral Label.

 IoT and Industry 4.0